 3. Lifting and falls

 The solutions: Be careful in wet areas that have eroded or where potholes may have formed.
 Squat if you pick up something heavy, instead of bending over.
 Don’t carry heavy items on a slope.
 Tread carefully.
-“Use situational awareness,” Rentz said.
+“Use situational awareness,” he added.

 Water damage can cause mold to develop within 24 hours on walls, floors, carpeting and furniture.
 Exposure to mold is dangerous, especially for people with asthma and other respiratory problems.

 The solutions: Open doors and windows to ventilate the area with fresh air.
-Wear goggles, gloves and a respirator during cleanup.
+Considering wearing goggles, gloves and even a respirator during cleanup.

 5. Downed power lines